sergeimolinari/IDOS-PPP/README.md

 # NEXT STEPS

+- MEETING ON 13/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks.
+How revolutions changed indicators -> difference between years (RDD and DiD) -> there are differences in sheet “PROT” from column Q (in green extreme changes) -> observations and maybe motivation.
+Maybe also boxplots for stat analysis.

 - Conflict / Post-conflict was a bit diappointing: only Yemen is part of the "conflict_countries", and Lebanon is the only other country in the "conflict_and_postconflict" list -> maybe comparison between Yemen (as only Conflict